 8. Mind Mother Nature

-9. Be a Zen Bride
+9. Be a Zen Bride at your wedding

 Don’t keep a constant eye on the time.
 Remember that you can’t control the environment (really, you can’t) and you may need to wait for the tides to recede or for the beach to empty a bit before you can start the ceremony.
 Keep an open mind — and remember that minor mishaps can sometimes make for the best memories (really, they can).
 So be prepared.
 You chose a beach wedding because you love sunsets over the Gulf of Mexico, the crystal-clear water, the white sand and the dolphins – so make the most of it and enjoy the natural environment.
-Consult the Farmers Almanac and your photographer for beach portraits and sunset times.
+Consult the Farmers Almanac and your wedding photographer for beach portraits and sunset times.
 Schedule your wedding ceremony accordingly.
 My advice: Allow for an hour after the wedding ceremony for beach posing.
 You can pose for your beach wedding video during cocktail hour.
 I like to film video before and during sunset.
 The “afterglow” can provide the most dramatic and romantic video footage in your beach wedding video.

 10. Pack Right